swiftlang/swift-evolution/proposals/nnnn-actors.md

 #### Actor-isolated parameters

 The `self` parameter of an actor function is special in that it is within the actor's isolation domain, so it can access properties and synchronous functions on the actor.
-The same capabilities can be afforded to a different parameter by marking it as `isolated`.
+The same capabilities can be afforded to a different parameter by marking it as `isolated`; such a parameter must have a type that conforms to the `Actor` protocol.
 For example, this allows us to express an operation that runs a closure on an actor:

 ```swift
 extension BankAccount {